 7. Lesotho

-This high altitude country is famous for its cold climate, as well as its calmness and hospitable inhabitants.
-It is decorated with an exquisite array of rivers, mountains, hills and valleys, laid out in a picturesque manner.
-Its capital, Maseru, is home to the Nation’s government that directs the affairs of its 2million plus citizens.
+Lesotho is the 7th landlocked country and the coldest country in Africa.
+This high-altitude country is famous for its cold climate as well as its calm and hospitable inhabitants.
+It is decorated with an exquisite array of rivers, mountains, hills, and valleys, laid out in a picturesque manner.
+Its capital, Maseru, is home to the nation’s government that directs the affairs of its 2 million plus citizens.

 8. Malawi